dnth/mafat-fastdup-blogpost/README.md

 + `fastdup_unlabeled.ipynb` - [Notebook](./fastdup_unlabeled.ipynb) to analyze the unlabeled images.

 ## 👯‍♀️ Duplicates
+`fastdup` is extremely fast and robust at finding duplicate images.

-We find 927 fully identical images (d>0.990), which are 3.74 % of the unlabeled data.
+In the unlabeled dataset, I find 927 fully identical images which is 3.74 % of the unlabeled data.
 See the notebook [here](./fastdup_unlabeled.ipynb).

 ![duplicates](./img/duplicates.png)